YuliTshuva/Information-Theory-Final-Project/README.md

-# LZE compression Implementation website
+# LZW compression Implementation website

 This repository represent the final project in course 'Information Theory' by Or Shkuri and Yuli Tshuva.